yankurniawan/devops-lab/README.md

 The Ansible roles can be found in [roles](roles) folder.

+Rewrite rule is added to redirect HTTP request to HTTPS.

 The webserver instances are located in the private subnets.
 To access the EC2 instances via SSH, connect to the VPN server first.

 Open <https://13.55.74.255:943> to login to the OpenVPN Access Server.
 You can download the client and login using the credentials or autologin profile.

+To further automate the management of infrastructure, a CI server like Jenkins can be added to run a job or pipeline for CloudFormation stack creation/update.
+A python script can be used to run the stack creation/update.